 RR-TMP search region for (a) horizontal flip, and (b) vertical flip

 If the RR-TMP mode is selected for the current block, the BV is stored to be used as a neighbour candidate in the IBC list of the subsequent blocks.
-If the current IBC block selects an RR-TMP BV as a BVP candidate from the AMVP candidate list, the current block is predicted using the RRIBC mode, and the BVP is conveniently adjusted according to its direction.
-Modifications in the search region size will be investigated.
+If the current IBC block selects an RR-TMP BV as a BVP candidate from the candidate list, the current block is predicted using the RRIBC mode, and the BVP is conveniently adjusted according to its direction.
+Modifications in the search region dimensions will be investigated.